openharmony/docs/en/application-dev/arkts-utils/taskpool-vs-worker.md

 - A task function must be decorated with [\@Concurrent](arkts-concurrent.md) and can be used only in .ets files.

 - Input parameter types in a task function must be those supported by serialization.
-For details, see [Common Objects](multi-thread-concurrency-overview.md#common-objects).
+For details, see [Data Transfer Objects](multi-thread-concurrency-overview.md#data-transfer-objects).

 - The context objects in different threads are different.
 Therefore, **TaskPool** worker threads can use only thread-safe libraries, rather than UI-related non-thread-safe libraries.